 1. How will an assessment help?

-We provide GPs with a referral route through SCI Gateway to access a supportive work-focussed assessment for patients who could be absent from work for 4 weeks or more.
+We provide GPs with a referral route through Scottish Care Information (SCI) Gateway to access a supportive work-focussed assessment for patients who could be absent from work for four weeks or more.

 About the assessment

 - Free — your patient, and their employer, pay nothing for the assessment.

 - Quick — a telephone assessment will be conducted within two working days, a face to face assessment will be conducted within five working days.

 - Supportive — our assessment is not mandatory for your patients.
 The advice given by our health professionals complement your advice and reduce the need for repeated fit notes.